odinsride/odinsride/README.md

 ### I'm currently working on ...

 * **[olubalance](https://olubalance.com)** - A personal finance app that has helped my wife and I pay off debts and become financially responsible.
 It is a Rails 6 app and uses Postgres, Webpack, Stimulus, StimulusReflex, and Bulma.
 I've learned a lot building it and am continually thinking of and working on new ways to improve the app.
+* Building a self-hosted personal cloud, powered by Debian, Docker, and Tailscale

 ### Tech Interests (besides web development!)